 15. Leicester, Leicestershire and Rutland

-Closure of all acute beds at Leicester General Hospital (LGH) and reconfiguration of services within University Hospital Leicester which will achieve a net reduction of 243 acute beds.
+Closure of all acute beds at Leicester General Hospital (LGH) and reconfiguration of services within University Hospital Leicester which will lead to a net reduction of 243 acute beds.

 All clinical services will be moved onto two sites: the Leicester Royal Infirmary and the Glenfield.